Inge Lehmann: Early life, family and education

-This school was led by Hanna Adler, Niels Bohr's aunt, a pioneering woman scholar and firm believer in gender equality.
+This school was led by Hanna Adler, Niels Bohr's aunt, a pioneering woman scholar and firm believer in equality of the sexes.
 A year after earning her degree, Adler launched her school, inspired by innovative teaching practices in the US.
-Many of her female co-graduates, who were not eligible for many of the positions accessible to their male peers, were hired by Adler to teach.
+Many of her female co-graduates, who were ineligible for many of the positions accessible to their male peers, were hired by Adler to teach.
 Women were prohibited from working in universities at the time, and the vast majority of female college graduates searched for employment as elementary schoolteachers despite obtaining degrees that allowed them to teach at the upper-secondary (high school) level.
 Lehmann credited her father and Hanna Adler as the most significant influences on her intellectual development.

-At age 18, Lehmann achieved a first rank mark in the entrance exam for Copenhagen University.
+At age 18, Lehmann achieved a first rank mark in the entrance exam for University of Copenhagen.
 In 1907, she started her studies in mathematics, chemistry and physics at the University of Copenhagen.
-She continued her studies of mathematics in Cambridge from 1910 to 1911 at Newnham College.
-There, Lehmann faced gender-based adversities, not being allowed to fully participate in her studies, nor to achieve higher positions of education.
-As a result, Lehmann had a mental breakdown during her first year in 1911, and in 1912 returned to Denmark.
-Lehmann served as an actuarial assistant from 1911 to 1918 without attending school.
-She developed good computational skills in an actuary office she worked in for a few years until she resumed her studies at Copenhagen University in 1918.
+She continued her studies of mathematics at Newnham College, Cambridge, from 1910 to 1911.
+Lehmann faced sex-based adversities there, not being allowed to fully participate in her studies, nor to achieve higher positions of education.
+As a result, Lehmann had a mental breakdown during her first year in 1911.
+She returned to Denmark in 1912.
+She served as an actuarial assistant until 1918 without attending school.
+She developed her computational skills in the actuary office until she resumed her studies at Copenhagen University in 1918.
 She completed the candidata magisterii degree in physical science and mathematics in two years, graduating in 1920.
 This was significant, since this degree was mostly given to male students.
-After a short period of time, studying mathematics at the University of Hamburg, in 1923 she accepted a position at Copenhagen University as an assistant to J.F.
+After a short period of time, studying mathematics at the University of Hamburg, in 1923 she accepted a position at University of Copenhagen as an assistant to J.F.
 Steffensen, the professor of actuarial science.

-Lehmann had a younger sister, Harriet, who became an actress.
-Inge Lehmann lived by herself all her adult life.
-She broke off an engagement in March 1917 and decided to remain unmarried, in order to pursue an academic career, which was not an unusual choice at the time.
+Lehmann's younger sister, Harriet, became an actress.
+Inge lived alone as an adult.
+She ended an engagement in March 1917 and decided to remain unmarried in order to pursue an academic career, which was not an unusual choice at the time.

-Lehmann once complained to her nephew Niels Groes about the incompetence of her male colleagues, and wrote him: "You should know how many incompetent men I had to compete with—in vain."
+Lehmann once complained to her nephew Niels Groes about the incompetence of her male colleagues, writing, "You should know how many incompetent men I had to compete with — in vain."